dyclee/flashcardApp/README.md

 ---

 * Search and filter the existing database for specific sets, subjects, cards, and users
-* Quiz yourself using the randomized, multiple-choice quiz particular to each set and constructed with its contents
+* Quiz yourself using the randomized, multiple-choice quiz specific to each set and constructed with the contents of its flashcards
 <img src="readme/images/quiz.gif" alt="quiz gif" width="100%" align="center">

 <div align="center">